Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Related Work

+LLMs have emerged as powerful reasoning engines for user mobility prediction~\cite{10.1145/3604915.3610647,lyu-etal-2024-llm}, and existing studies generally follow two main directions: supervised fine-tuning and in-context learning.

+\textbf{Supervised Fine-Tuning (SFT).} Recent studies employ SFT to explicitly align LLM parameters with user--POI interactions, thereby improving domain relevance and predictive accuracy for next-POI recommendation.
+For instance, LLM4POI~\cite{li2024large} captures user mobility patterns by fine-tuning LLMs with trajectory similarity signals.
+GenUP~\cite{wongso2024genup} extends this line of work by replacing long historical trajectories with generative natural-language user profiles that summarize preferences, routines, and personality traits inferred from check-ins.
+GNPR-SID~\cite{10.1145/3711896.3736981} adopts SFT with semantically constructed POI IDs for a generative next-POI recommendation framework.
+GA-LLM~\cite{liu2025geography} further integrates geographic context and sequential transition modeling into fine-tuned LLMs for next-POI recommendation.
+Despite these advances, SFT-based approaches typically require substantial training data and computational resources, or rely on rich side information (e.g., geographic context), which limits their practicality in cold-start settings.

+\textbf{In-Context Learning (ICL).} Recent studies have turned to ICL, where prompts are constructed to guide models toward more accurate outputs.
+LLM-Mob~\cite{wang2023would} forms and engineers context-inclusive prompts to enable LLMs to reason over mobility contexts and generate accurate predictions.
+PromptRec~\cite{wu2024could} provides a mathematical framework to study how language models make in-context recommendations without any parameter updates.
+RALLM-POI~\cite{li2025rallm} integrates retrieval-based augmentation and geographical re-ranking to enhance zero-shot performance.
+LightPROF~\cite{ao2025lightprof} incorporates structured KG information into prompts to guide reasoning through multi-hop relational evidence.
+Refine-POI~\cite{li2025refine} adopts a reinforcement-based framework and develops location-aware trajectory prompting to better leverage geographic knowledge.

-Nevertheless, both paradigms share two key limitations: they rely on either static prompts or computationally expensive retraining, and they often overlook the structured relational knowledge underlying user mobility data.
-To overcome these limitations, we propose Prompt-as-Policy, a reinforcement-guided prompting framework that learns to construct prompts dynamically through contextual bandit optimization.
-By leveraging knowledge-graph-based evidences, it enables the frozen LLM to act as a reasoning engine and generate adaptive recommendations under cold-start conditions without any fine-tuning.
+Nevertheless, existing methods either rely on static prompts or require costly retraining, and fail to adaptively exploit relational knowledge in user mobility data.
+To overcome these limitations, we propose Prompt-as-Policy, a reinforcement-guided prompting framework that learns a prompt construction policy over mined relational evidences via contextual bandit optimization.
+By dynamically selecting and organizing relational evidences, our method enables a frozen LLM to generate adaptive recommendations under cold-start conditions without any fine-tuning.